Splinter0/mastersplinter/content/cv/_index.md

 September 2024 - Present
 - Providing the highest quality of pentests for major Nordic clients
 - Working on web and api security, focusing on novel vulnerabilities and weaponized attack chains
-- Specializing in IoT security
+- Specializing in Web and IoT security

 #### Self employed - Bug Bounty Hunter
 February 2024 - Present